All my posts, ever! Reverse chronological order. Dates in UK format: dd/mm/yy

 18/07/12 – I passed my PhD viva!!
 A summary of the PhD process in biological/medical research and what’s still left to do before I am 100% officially Dr. Noodlemaz.

-05/07/12 – A join post with my friend Giles, who was irked by silly tweets from a BBC reporter complaining that the LHC is a waste of money.
+05/07/12 – A joint post with my friend Giles, who was irked by silly tweets from a BBC reporter complaining that the LHC is a waste of money.

 Libel Reform update: 3 years on